0777 299 904 trade@aycascommodities.com Rosedale, Sam Nujoma St, Harare

 HomeCommoditiesGrains & Pulses

-Zimbabwe's domestic grain and pulse demand consistently runs above local production.
-AYCAS imports directly from commercial growers and cooperatives in South Africa, Zambia and Malawi — maize across GMO and Non-GMO lanes, sugar beans, soya beans and peanuts — into Zimbabwean millers, feed mills, pulse packers and industrial processors.
+AYCAS sources grain and pulse volumes from two origins — commercial growers inside Zimbabwe (particularly Non-GMO white maize) and regional surplus producers in South Africa, Zambia and Malawi when domestic supply falls short.
+Maize across GMO and Non-GMO lanes, sugar beans, soya beans and peanuts — delivered into blue-chip Zimbabwean industrial buyers.

-Our grain and pulse imports are contracted on GAFTA terms with independent SGS / Bureau Veritas / Intertek inspection at loading and retained samples held for 60 days.
-Phytosanitary certification is obtained at origin through the relevant national authority and verified at the Zimbabwean border by the Department of Plant Quarantine Services.
+Domestic contracts run directly with Zimbabwean commercial growers or their aggregators, with SGS / Bureau Veritas / Intertek inspection at loading and retained samples held for 60 days.
+Regional imports run on GAFTA terms under the same inspection regime.
+Phytosanitary certification applies to import flows — obtained at origin through the relevant national authority and verified at the Zimbabwean border by the Department of Plant Quarantine Services.
 Tonnage is confirmed at loading weighbridge and re-verified at client weighbridge — invoices are raised against the delivered tonnage, not the paper declaration.

-Typical import lots range from a single 30 MT truck up to programme tonnages spanning a crop season.
-We can contract CFR Zimbabwe border, delivered-to-mill, or ex-warehouse Harare / Bulawayo depending on counterparty preference.
+Typical lots range from a single 30 MT truck up to programme tonnages spanning a crop season.
+Domestic grain is priced ex-farm or delivered-to-mill; imports contract CFR Zimbabwe border, delivered-to-mill, or ex-warehouse Harare / Bulawayo depending on counterparty preference.

 01a